ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Table: LLM tool-chain behavior on the 45-grant test set. {#tbl:tooluse}

-For both pipelines the Google `geocode_place` endpoint dominated the call mix, whereas the auxiliary `compute_centroid` function appeared in fewer than one call per ten.
-GPT-4.1 (T-4) adopted a more economical strategy, issuing on average 2.3 calls per grant while succeeding on the first query in 73 % of cases.
-The 4o-mini model (T-1), by contrast, averaged 4.0 calls with a 67 % first-call success rate.
+For both pipelines the Google `geocode_place` endpoint dominated the call mix, whereas the auxiliary `compute_centroid` function appeared in fewer than one call per ten.  gpt-4.1-2025-04-14 (T-4) adopted a more economical strategy, issuing on average 2.3 calls per grant while succeeding on the first query in 73 % of cases.
+The gpt-4o-mini-2025-04-16 model (T-1), by contrast, averaged 4.0 calls with a 67 % first-call success rate.
 This greater query volume manifests as the higher token usage and latency reported in § 6.3, yet it conferred no observable advantage in positional accuracy (§ 6.1).

 ## 6.6 Robustness / Ablation Studies

-I conducted several additional analyses to test the robustness of my main findings:
+Several additional analyses were conducted to test the robustness of the main findings:

 * **Outlier-robust summary** – Excluding the five largest residuals (top 11% of errors) lowers the overall mean error from 38.5 km to 36.9 km.
 Method rankings and 95% CIs remain unchanged; only **H-1** [@Bashorun2025_gis] (−6.6 km) and **M-6** (−6.3 km) show material shifts, leaving **M-2** as the top performer.

-* **Length‐stratified accuracy** – To test whether verbose abstracts make the task easier (or harder), I measured the word-count of each grant's full text in the validation file and analyzed 152 LLM predictions:
+* **Length‐stratified accuracy** – To test whether verbose abstracts make the task easier (or harder), the word-count of each grant's full text in the validation file was measured and 152 LLM predictions were analyzed:
   * Median split — "Short" (≤ 36 words) vs "long" (> 36 words) abstracts yielded mean errors of **36.8 km** and **34.9 km** respectively (95% CIs overlap), indicating no practical difference.
   * Continuous fit — An ordinary-least-squares regression \(\text{error}_{km}=42.3-0.18\,\text{length}_{words}\) gives a slope of **–0.18 km ± 0.44 km** (95% CI) per extra word with **R² = 0.004** and Pearson **r = –0.06**.
 Figure \ref{fig:length-vs-error} visualizes the scatter and confidence band.